bitbrain/icebearjs/README.md

 }
 ```

-It is very important to put the data in a response object to work with json.
+You can use another json source, it is only important to have the upper structure provided.

 ### Reading from remote